Sarcoma in Children

 Once the sarcoma has been assigned a stage, doctors will coordinate a treatment plan.

-Treatment for children with sarcoma depends on the size, grade, location, and spread of the tumor.
+Treatment for pediatric sarcoma depends on the size, grade, location, and spread of the tumor.
 Treatment often includes a combination of:

 • Surgery to remove the tumor and nearby tissue